DiceNameIsMy/vut-itu/docs/Navrh.md

 #### 1.3.5 Sygic Travel (Nur)
 Pros:
+1. Offline maps, which is useful in areas with poor coverage.
-1. Integrates reviews from external platforms such as TripAdvisor.
+2. Integrates reviews from external platforms such as TripAdvisor.
 3. Detailed guides for cities and destinations worldwide.
 4. A wide range of features.
 Users can organise itineraries, routes, reservations, accommodation and expenses.
-5. Users can fill their journey with places to visit using a map with icons of attractions
+5. An appealing interactive map for planning activities within a city
 Cons:
-1. The interface is unintuitive.
-2. No collaboration between travelers.
-3. Maps customisation in Google Maps is noticeably better.
+1. Absense of collaboration features.
-4. Offline maps are only for the paid Pro version.
+2. Offline maps are only for the paid Pro version.
-5. Does not include user reviews of destinations or attractions and other guidelines or advice from other travelers.
+3. Does not include user reviews of destinations or attractions and other guidelines or advices from other travelers.

 #### 1.3.6 TripAdvisor (Nur)
 Helps travelers find, review, and plan visits to attractions, restaurants, and events worldwide.
 It provides user-generated reviews, ratings, and booking options to assist with informed travel decisions.